-CNIB Deafblind Community Services is one of Ontario’s leading providers of specialized support and emergency services for people who are Deafblind.
-Funded by the Government of Ontario, our intervenor services and literacy programs enable people who are Deafblind to maximize their independence and engagement with the world around them.
+CNIB Deafblind Community Services is one of Canada’s leading providers of specialized support and emergency services for people who are Deafblind.
+Our services enable people who are Deafblind to maximize their independence and engagement with the world around them.

 What is Deafblindness?

 Deafblindness is a distinct disability.
 It is a combined loss of hearing and vision to such an extent that neither the hearing nor vision can be used as a means of accessing information to participate and be included in the community.